SAFE SYSTEMS OF WORK FOR TRAINING COURSES

 - Any breaches of COVID 19 safety procedures will be logged along with the new measures to mitigate against further occurrences.

 - High Peak First Aid reserves the right to remove anyone from the training in the event of disregard for COVID 19 safety procedures.
 The rationale for this will lie with the Tutor and be fully documented.
+No refund and employer informed if they have paid for the training.
+Qualsafe Awarding Body will also be informed where necessary.

 - Antiviral cleaning products are used along with Clinell 100 wipes and 70% alcohol gel.